Why is audio important?

-Most board rooms have already been fitted with microphones, mixers and recording equipment.
-In some board rooms the primary function is sound reinforcement or to make the meeting loud so attendees can understand what is going on.
+Most board rooms have already been fitted with microphones, mixers, and recording equipment.
+In some board rooms the primary function is sound reinforcement, or to make the meeting loud so attendees can understand what is going on.
 In some cases the system is used only to record the meeting for record keeping.
 In any case, the basic components are the same.
-Lets cover what each of these components are and how they work.
-If you really don’t care how they work, we can just say its magic and you can skip to Digital Recording Hardware.
+Let's cover what each of these components are and how they work.
+If you really don’t care how they work, we can just say it's "magic" and you can skip to Digital Recording Hardware.

-In recording situations a popular type of omni microphone is a boundary microphone.
-Boundary microphones lay flat against a flat surface, like a wall or table and use the surface to expand the field and sensitivity of the microphone.
+In recording situations, a popular type of omni microphone is a boundary microphone.
+Boundary microphones lay flat against a flat surface, like a wall or table, and use the surface to expand the field and sensitivity of the microphone.
 In many cases a single well placed boundary microphone can record an entire meeting.

 Digital Recording Hardware

-Recording sound digitally, involves sampling the analog wave form and representing the analog signal with a series of numbers.
+Recording sound digitally involves sampling the analog wave form and representing the analog signal with a series of numbers.
 The more frequently the wave form is sampled and the larger the number used to represent the wave, the better the sound.
-Most recording studios sample at 96,000 times per second and use numbers that are 24 bits large.
-CDs are created at 44,100 times per second and use numbers16 bits.
+Most recording studios sample at 96,000 times per second and use numbers that are 24 bits in size.
+CDs are created at 44,100 times per second and use numbers in the 16 bit range.
 The more often the sound is sampled and the larger the number, the bigger the resulting file.

-|There are many digital interfaces available for computers, select one that will easily work with the computer you have.
-In most cases that means one with a USB or for more advanced computers a FireWire connection.
+|There are many digital interfaces available for computers.
+You will want to select one that will easily work with your computer.
+In most cases, that means using a system with a USB port, or for more advanced computers, a FireWire connection.
 You should also limit your search to devices that support professional XLR interfaces.
-These will more than likely better interface with your existing sound equipment.
+These will more than likely provide a better interface with your existing sound equipment.
 Here are some examples:

 |Marantz PMD660 Professional Solid State Portable Recorder

-||The best option is a PMD660 Solid State Recorder.
-It features non-stop record with 36 hours of mono recording at the BoardDocs recommended 64 kbps, a menu-driven remote operation, and an EDL marking system for creating new files on-the-fly during the recording for easy file selection during playback.
+||The best option is a PMD661 MKII Solid State Recorder.
+It features non-stop record with 72 hours of mono recording at the BoardDocs recommended 32 kbps, a menu-driven remote operation, and an EDL marking system for creating new files on-the-fly during the recording for easy file selection during playback.
 The recorder supports inexpensive Compact Flash Media.

-Edirol R09HR High Resolution Wave and MP3 Recorder
+|Roland R-05 High Resolution Wave and MP3 Recorder

 Digital Recording Software